MathewStylianidis/DD2438-Multi_agent_systems/README.md

 in the minimum time possible without colliding.
 The vehicle is assumed to have a radius of 0.5 distance units.

-## Multi-agent collision avoidance (P22)
+## Vehicle Routing Problem (P22)
 Given the starting and the goal positions of N vehicles, the goal is to find or approximate the optimal trajectories so that the vehicles reach their goals after passing from a set of points of interest (e.g. customers).
+This is similar to the classical Vehicle Routing Problem with the main difference of each vehicle having a different depot and destination node instead of all the vehicles having a single depot where they start and finish.